-Landfills would generally be excluded from within a Federal Recreation Area, State Park, Department of Natural Resources - Natural Resources Conservation Area, County Park, etc. Sites valued for their pristine environment or held in reserve for use at a future time and are incompatible with a landfill.

-6. Presence of Cultural,

-Historic, or Archaeological
+- Proximity to Parks orLandfills would generally be excluded from locations within aResource Lands:Federal Recreation Area, State Park, Department of Natural Resources Natural Resources Conservation Area, County Park, etc. Sites valued for their pristine environment or held in reserve for use at a future time and are incompatible with a landfill. - 6.
+Presence of Cultural, Historic, This criterion excludes locations which would interfere with the or Archaeological Resources: County General Plan's goal of preserving sites with significant archaeological, historical, or cultural resources.

-Resources:

-This criterion excludes locations which would interfere with the County General Plan's goal of preserving sites with significant archaeological, historical, or cultural resources.
 These resources include sites on the National and State Historic Register, areas identified as being of archaeological importance to Native Americans, and those sites/buildings/trees that have been identified as significant by the County Landmarks Commission.

-7. Visual Impacts of Site:

-The magnitude of the landfill visual impacts relates to the location and topography of the site and to the availability of buffers to screen the operations.
-Aesthetics impacts are also important to consider.

-8. Proximity to Major Transportation Corridors:

-This criterion considers the effects of landfill traffic on local roads, as well as the costs of hauling waste to a landfill.
+- 7. Visual Impacts of Site: The magnitude of the landfill visual impacts relates to the location and topography of the site and to the availability of buffers to screen the operations.
+Aesthetics impacts are also important to consider. - 8.
+Proximity to Major This criterion considers the effects of landfill traffic on local - Transportation Corridors: roads, as well as the costs of hauling waste to a landfill.
 Those sites that are close to major transportation corridors will be less likely to impact local roads and residents (traffic congestion, noise, safety concerns, etc.) than sites located farther from major roads.
 Those sites closer to major transportation corridors would require less fuel to reach; this would help meet the county's goal of conserving energy.